konflux-ci/architecture/ADR/0028-component-dependencies.md

 ### Common Parent Image

 Scenario: an application image depends on a common parent image.
 The user has 1 Application, and 2 Components.
 One of them is the parent image.
-The other image is built FROM that image.
+The other is a child image which uses the parent image in its `FROM` line.

 * The child image Component declares that it `depends on` the parent image Component, by way of the new field on the Component CR.
 * [integration-service] will always skip testing for parent image update builds, will never promote them, or use them to initiate Releases, but it will promote them to the global candidate list.